Yamaha Fazer 25 launched – No R15 V3 for India?

-The Yamaha Fazer 250 has been spied testing in India.
-It is based on the recently launched FZ25 and will share most the latter’s parts.
+The Yamaha Fazer 25 has been launched in India for a price of Rs.
+1.29 lakhs (Ex-showroom, Delhi).
+It is based on the recently launched FZ25 and shares most the latter’s parts.

 What does this mean for the R15 V3?